-IKA immediately began building an all-local version of the CJ-5 at the Cordoba plant, in medium and long wheelbase versions.
+IKA immediately began building the JA-3CB, an all-local version of the CJ-5 at the Cordoba plant, in short and long wheelbase versions.
 Distinctive features included steps built into the sheet metal below the doors, and squared-off rear fenders (like the Jeeps built by Ford in Brazil).

 The IKA Jeeps were available with soft or hard top, or as pickups, and the majority were two-wheel-drive.
 See also an IKA Jeep with the top off (30K JPEG).

 The principal engine was a 151 cu.in. four-cylinder version of the Continental straight-six, with a 3-speed gearbox similar to the T90.

 The rear axle was a Dana 44, and the front axle a Dana 25.